srobo/docs/simulator/using_the_simulator.md

 Within the Webots IDE, there are a few different panels:

 - In the centre of your screen is the 3D simulated view of the arena.
+  It can be useful to change your view into the world using the [camera controls][camera-controls].
 - On the left is a tree hierarchy of all elements in this "world".
 - On the right is a text editor which you can use to develop your code, however we recommend using a dedicated [code editor]({{ site.baseurl }}/tutorials/editors/) if you can.
 - At the bottom is the console, where output from your robot code will be displayed.